Plumber vs Handyman: When to Hire Which for Plumbing Work

 Insurance Coverage Differences

 Licensed plumbers are required by most states to carry general liability insurance as a condition of licensure.
+In New Jersey, for example, master plumbers must maintain at least $500,000 per occurrence in liability coverage plus a $3,000 surety bond.
 This protects you if a plumber accidentally causes water damage, a structural issue, or injury during the job.
-Handymen, on the other hand, often carry little to no liability insurance — leaving you, the homeowner, on the hook for any damage or injuries that occur.
+Handymen, on the other hand, often carry little to no liability insurance, leaving you, the homeowner, on the hook for any damage or injuries that occur.

 Warranty Protection

-Plumbing licensing requirements vary by state, but virtually no state allows unlicensed individuals to perform general plumbing work.
-Some key points:
+Plumbing licensing requirements vary by state, but virtually no state allows unlicensed individuals to perform full plumbing work.
+Some key 2026 points:

-• Everywhere — gas line work, sewer work, and permit-required projects require a licensed plumber, no exceptions
+• Everywhere: Gas line work, sewer work, and water heater replacement require a licensed plumber and a permit, with virtually no exceptions.

 If you're unsure about the scope of a project before hiring, review our guide on how to choose a plumber to vet any professional you bring into your home.